Torquay, Victoria: History

 In 1900, a primary school was opened in the newly built Presbyterian church, moving to the recreation hall in 1901, a permanent school building not opened until 1910.
 A bowling green, tennis courts and a golf course were opened by the 1920s.
 The town once had 145 bathing boxes on the main beach.
 In 1946, the Torquay Surf Life Saving Club was formed, opening their current clubrooms in 1971 after the previous one burnt down.
 Today, it is the oldest and largest club in Victoria.

+In 1967, a surfboard shop was opened by Fred Pyke, where the brands Rip Curl, Quiksilver and Piping Hot began.

-Recent years have seen increased development of the area.
+Recent years have seen increased development of the area and illegal consumption.
 With the 'old town' between the highway and the beach almost fully developed, housing spread to Jan Juc, west of Spring Creek, in the 1970s, and new estates opened up to the north of the town after the 1980s.
 There was conflict between long-term residents and those behind some developments, in particular over the former Torquay Primary School site on Bristol and Boston Roads, which was sold by the government for luxury apartments and an expanded shopping centre, instead of being retained for community uses.
 In 2001, The Sands golf club and residential development commenced construction to the north west of the town on the site of the former Torquay Tip, which closed in the early 1990s.
 The resort opened in 2004.

 The magazine History Matters produced by Torquay Museum Without Walls continues to document the history of Torquay.